Urban development with globalism in mind, transcending national and cultural differences

 Born in Tokyo in 1975; grew up in Ibaraki Prefecture.
 After graduating from high school, he moved to the United States in 1995.
 At the University of Southern Mississippi, he majored in international relations and economic development, and earned a master’s degree.
 After working at construction and consulting companies and economic development organizations, in 2012 he took up a post at Portland Development Commission.
 Became independent in 2017 and has engaged in various problem-solving strategies, linking industry, academia, government, and the private sector, and transcending national and cultural borders with the aim of realizing a sustainable society.
 President/CEO of Mitsu Yamazaki LLC.
 Author of Portland: Building the Most Desirable City to Live in the World, and Portland Makers: How to Make a Creative Community (both from Gakugei Shuppansha in Japanese).

-Photos: KENICHI FUJIMOTO Text: JUNKO KUBODERA
+Photography: KENICHI FUJIMOTO Text: JUNKO KUBODERA